awsdocs/amazon-ecs-developer-guide/doc_source/secrets-app-secrets-manager.md

 To use this feature, you must have the Amazon ECS task execution role and reference it in your task definition\.
 For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

 To provide access to the Secrets Manager secrets that you create, manually add the following permission to the task execution role\.
 For information about how to manage permissions, see [Adding and Removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.
 + `secretsmanager:GetSecretValue`– Required if you are referencing a Secrets Manager secret\.
+Adds the permission to retrieve the secret fom Secrets Manager\.

 The following example policy adds the required permissions\.